 what stage is it at now ?

-the photography is complete. the film at a fine-cut minus effects. since split is a 2 hour long effects shot, there remains to be done a mountain of compositing, roto, scanning, grading, etc.
+the photography is done. the film is at the finecut minus effects stage. since the film is a 2 hour long effects shot, there is a ton of work involviing compositing, roto, scanning, grading, sound, etc.

 who is in it ?